run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 !!!
 Notes
     * Kubernetes [recommends](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/){target=_blank} the usage of the `systemd` as the [container runtime cgroup driver](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker){target=_blank}.
 Kubernetes 1.22 and above defaults to `systemd`.
-    * Run:ai Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
+    * Run:ai Supports Kubernetes [Pos Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
 Pod Security Policy is deprecated and will be removed from Kubernetes (and Run:ai) with the introduction of Kubernetes 1.25.
+As such, Run:ai will be removing support for PSP in versions higher than 2.8.
 ### NVIDIA

 Run:ai supports NVIDIA GPU Operator version 1.9 and 22.9.0.
 The interim versions (1.10 and 1.11) have a documented issue as per the note below.